ankojh/Dolphin-or-Seahorse/README.md

 Same as above, add GoogleLeNet Pretrained Moded and Model Definitions and hit Create

-We need to change the last 3 layers of the GoogleLeNet to configure the model for our dataset, which results [this]()
+We need to change the last 3 layers of the GoogleLeNet to configure the model for our dataset, like [this](/model_definition/FT-GoogleLeNet.prototxt)

 For training from the dataset my system took the following time